Trail Blazers beat Spurs 121-116 after Popovich’s ejection

 LaMarcus Aldridge had 30 points and 13 rebounds but the Spurs lost their fifth straight and fell to 5-8.

-Damian Lillard added 22 points and Hassan Whiteside had 21 points for Portland (5-8), which snapped a four-game skid in San Antonio.
+Damian Lillard added 22 points and Hassan Whiteside had 21 points for Portland (5-8), which rallied from a 15-point deficit in the fourth quarter to snap a four-game skid in San Antonio.

+”We’ve blown leads before, so we kind of know what to expect,” McCollum said. ”Once you do it, you’ve got to stay grounded, focus on the little stuff.”

 Popovich was ejected after walking onto the court to berate official Jason Goldenberg over a non-call.
 Popovich calmly walked off the court following his first ejection of the season.

-The Spurs responded with Duncan and fellow assistants Becky Hammon and Will Hardy coaching by committee, but it was Duncan calling the plays and screaming out instruction.
+Duncan, Hammon and Will Hardy coached by committee, but it was Duncan calling the plays and screaming out instruction.

+”It was cool,” Spurs guard Bryn Forbes said. ”It didn’t really feel like a huge difference.
+I think he did a good job.
+He took control.
+He helped lead us to a big lead.”

-San Antonio rallied to take a 111-104 lead with 4 minutes remaining but couldn’t hold on.
+San Antonio took a 111-104 lead with 4 minutes remaining but couldn’t hold on.
 Portland took a 114-111 lead on Rodney Hood’s three-point play on a left-handed hook and foul on DeMar DeRozan.

+DeRozan was later called for a charge against Hood that was changed to a pushing foul after a coaching challenge by the Spurs.
+The Blazers took a 116-113 lead with 37 seconds following the review.

+DeRozan was still upset by the call after the game, stating Hood hit him in the face prior to any possible push off.

 After trailing by 23 points in the opening minute of the second quarter, the Spurs went on a 34-15 run capped by Aldridge’s sixth 3-pointer.
 Aldridge had 10 3-pointers last season.